Victor-2000/HTML_CSS_tutorial/jQuery Tutorial/jQuery.md

   ex: \$("body").on("clickityClack", function () {})
 - getJSON executes much later than console.log
 - by using the trigger method and making a custom 'on' event
+- you can use arrayName.join('') joins all elements of the array and transforms them into a string.

+# 6.1 Loading Pages Asynchronously

+- if you want to load some html information from another html folder \$("body").load("about.html .container")
+  - you can also use css notifiers if you want to get html from a special part

+# 6.2 Interacting with the Server-Side

+- .val() is a method that gets the access to the value contained inside tags.
+- .serialize() is another method that makes all the input values into a list of serialised values (like in the GET) and returns a string which contains what was sent from which input.
+- $.post('filename.php',$(this).serialize(),function(data){
+  ...content here
+  }); the following method will post the information from the source (\$(this).serialize()) which is usually the form to the php file ('filename.php')
+  - the function is executed after the php code is fully executed.
+It returns 'data' which is the values echoed in the php
+- to open a file in php you use fopen('address','r/w') the second option shows that you are able to write to this file or read.
+- to write in a file you can use fwrite($f,string) where $f is the variable and string is the string you want to write.
+- to close the file you can use fclose(\$f)
+- if you want to retrieve information from a post which was sent to the current php file, you use
+  \$\_POST[category]
+  - category is the name of the info you wanna select
+- anything that needs security you use always POST for everything else you can use GET
+- to erase slashes from php you can use the function stripslashes(string)

+# 6.3-6.4 PHP and jQuery

+- in sql % refers to any number of characters after and \_ refers to on character of any type.
+- most of the time it is very useful to use partials for not repeating parts of code in multiple places
+  <?php include '_partials/header.php'?> this way you
+  can import a partial or another php file you need.
+- while the page will load if the partials are not in place the site will not run if you use the keyword require
+  ex: require 'functions.php'; then the php file wont load till it finds functions.php
+- to get arguments from an object element you can use -> for example: \$info->first_name gets the first_name attribute from the info object
+- to check if a multiple choice is set to a value you can use isset(\$\_POST['q']) (this will check if the post is set to q in this particular case)
+- to set a global variable and import a global variable you can use "global \$nameOfVariable;"
+- for importing information about a database you should use a PDO object.
+  - when creating a PDO object you have to write: new PDO('mysql:dbname=####;host=######;port=####', admin,password);
+- if you want to make a query to the database object you should call:
+  \$pdo->prepare(##The SQL query goes here##);
+  - the problem with prepare is that you can't use it with dynamic variables so you have to use substitutes like :variableName which will be eventually changed by the execute method.
+- after preparing a statement you have to execute it:
+  $stmt->execute(array(':letter' => '_' . $letter . '%'));
+  when using the method execute you can add specified changes in the query if there are any.
+For example here you change the word :letter into _DYNAMIC LETTER VARIABLE% where (_ is 1 letter of any kind and % is no matter how many of any kind)
+- \$stmt->fetchAll(PDO::FETCH_OBJ); returns the result of the execution as an object which can be manipulated further to be shown on the page.
+- if you want to encode an object you can use json_encode(\$objectVariable)

+# 6.5 Deferreds

+- when using a timer or an ajax request you most of the time have to wait till it ends to continue doing some action the best method to wait till the actions are done is to use deferreds.
+  - first you have to declare a deferred var deferred = new \$.Deferred();
+  - then you have to call deferred.resolve(); from the function you wanna wait till its done (timeout for example)
+  - all should be encapsulated in a function and it should return deferred.promise()
+- the function above can be called with the functionName().done(function(){}) where you pass a function as a parameter which will be executed only when the deffered.resolve() is called.
+- if you want to check also the case in which the function fails you can use deferred.reject();
+- if you want to do something when a function fails to deliver (you used deferred.reject()) you can call the method .fail();
+- if you don't care if a function fails or succedes you can use the .always method.
+- if you want to do success and fail at the same time but they will be different you can use .then(successCallback,failCallback)
+- you can use return \$.ajax(...).promise(); when you want to execute a function when the request is done
+- \$.when(...Any number of events...).done(function(the same
+  nr of results){...})